Tutorial

 The environment variable used to locate shared libraries depends on the platform.
 LD_LIBRARY_PATH is used on Linux, DYLD_LIBRARY_PATH on macOS, and PATH on Windows.

-After building the project, the command can then be executed by CTest.
+After building the project, the tests can then be executed using CTest.
 If all tests are successful, the output will look as follows:

 Start 1: PythonTest